guptv93/guptv93.github.io/_probability/bayesian_inference.md

 **Multiple Unknowns, Multiple Observations**

 In this model, $X$ and $\Theta$ are both  multi-dimensional vectors.
 We study this case using the Trajectory Example.
 We know that the trajectory of a projectile is parabolic with time.
-Therefore, the relation between observations $X_i$(s), and time $t_i$ is given as follows:
+Therefore, the relation between observations (height measurements) $X_i$(s), and time $t_i$ is given as follows:

 $$
 X_i = \Theta_0 + \Theta_1t_i + \Theta_2t_i^2 + W_i